FAQs

 • Yes.

-• We can work with clients up to 12 weeks, and longer whenever needed.
+• Services are provided based on clients’ specific needs.
+Generally, we work with clients for up to 12 weeks, and longer as needed.

 • We can provide an interpreter for your sessions with us, just mention this at the time of booking so we can organise this for you.